matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 },
 ```

-Now, when you connect to your metamask you should see the following page:
+Now, when you connect to your Metamask you should see the following page:

 ![img](/start-1.png)